VielLosero/HugeSlackBuilds/README.md

 Added md5 to HugeSlackBuild script.
 New file: ./ncdu.694781a44d61ee0e813d719f4598f909.3b1561b4530078e7fdbbec2b35c39df3.HugeSlackBuild
 ```
-The md5sum of the resulting Slackware package created are added to the HugeSlackBuild script.
+Notice that the md5sum of the resulting Slackware package are added to the HugeSlackBuild script.

-So if you or some that wnat to reproduce the package run again the HugeSlackBuild script, that  will made the same /tmp/ncdu-1.17-x86_64-1_SBo.tgz with the same md5sum 3b1561b4530078e7fdbbec2b35c39df3.
+So if you or some that wnat to reproduce the Slackware package ncdu-1.17-x86_64-1_SBo.tgz run again the HugeSlackBuild script, that  will made the same /tmp/ncdu-1.17-x86_64-1_SBo.tgz with the same md5sum 3b1561b4530078e7fdbbec2b35c39df3.

 So copy to a virtual machine an test.